 Lauren: Did you know that I live in Florida?

 Sam: I was there a couple years ago.
 They brought me there and put a band around me, some local musicians.
 It was in Tallahassee.
 I liked the raw boiled peanuts.

-Lauren: Oh, yeah.
-Always the best.
-And the farther into the country you get, the better they taste.
+Lauren: Always the best.
+And the farther you get into the country, the better they taste.

 Sam: I think about them all the time.
 I can’t chew ‘em, but I can smell ‘em good.
 I got teeth.
 They don’t belong to me, but I got ‘em.

 Sam: Oh, ok.
 Paid for in full.

 Lauren: To answer your question, I won’t be at the screening.
 But I wish I could be.
 I haven’t planned it yet, but I want to visit Chicago.

 Sam: I’ll tell you like Bob Barker, “Come on down!”